 Day(s) — A day, other than a Saturday or Sunday, statutory holiday, or other day on which the University is not open for administrative business.

-Harassment — Means comments or conduct which are abusive, offensive, demeaning or vexatious that are known or ought reasonably to be known to be unwelcome and which may be intended or unintended.
-Types of harassment include Harassment based on Prohibited Grounds of Discrimination and Personal Harassment.Harassment may occur during a single incident or a series of single incidents.
-Whether or not a single incident constitutes harassment will depend on the nature and type of incident(s).
-Harassment, for example, does not include:
+Harassment — Means comments or conduct which are abusive, offensive, demeaning or vexatious that are known or ought reasonably to be known to cause a person to be humiliated, offended or intimidated and which may be intended or unintended.
+Types of Harassment include Harassment based on Prohibited Grounds of Discrimination and Personal Harassment.Harassment may occur during a single incident or a series of single incidents.
+Whether or not a single incident constitutes Harassment will depend on the nature and type of incident(s).

 Legal Authorities — The legal entities, external to the University community, who have the responsibility and jurisdiction to uphold and enforce the law including the Criminal Code.
 R.S.C., 1985. c.
 C-46, as amended (The Criminal Code).